 CMS stands for content management system, a set of web-based tools that support the creation and modification of digital content.

-Fun fact: WordPress is the most popular web builder, accounting for about 30% of all websites.
+Fun fact: WordPress is the most used web builder, accounting for about 37% of all websites.
+It is so popular that many hosts offer specialized WP hosting solutions.

 As the name suggests, they exist for the sole purpose of trading goods and making money.
 To serve that purpose, they integrate a payment gateway, which authorizes payments and processes transactions.
 Merchant vendors like PayPal, Stripe, and Authorize.net are fine examples of a payment gateway.

-Online shops relish in popularity and make a key contribution in the growth of the global network.
+Online shops relish in popularity and make a key contribution to the growth of the global network.
 How many websites are created every day with the idea to trade and generate profit?
-The cumulative online sales are expected to hit the $3 trillion mark this year.
+The cumulative online sales are expected to hit $4.9 trillion this year.

 Progressive applications engage and interact with different web services through APIs (application programming interface).
 This way you can integrate different third-party apps into your main one, and create a system that matches your (or your client’s) specific requirements.